MumenJarrah/CloudLabs/lab7.md

 # ip route add <network> dev <interface> via <router ip>
 ```

-Please provide proofs to demonstrate that when youpingan IP address in the192.168.60.0/
+Please demonstrate that when you ping an IP address in the192.168.60.0/
 network, the ICMP packets are received bytunserver.pythrough the tunnel.

 ## 5 Task 4: Set Up the VPN Server